Week 4 of Pregnancy

 • Missed period

-• Nausea and vomiting (commonly called'morning' sickness, although it may happen at any time)
+• Nausea and vomiting (commonly called 'morning sickness', although it may happen at any time)

 • Symptoms may include breast discomfort and enlargement, weariness, and increased urinary frequency, especially at night.